OFTEIN-NET/OFTEIN-Router-and-Monitoring-Pod/README.md

            claimName: um-sandbox-3-pvc

 ```
 Access the pod for initial configuration.
+In this case, we are accessing the quagga container.
 ```
 kubectl exec --stdin --tty -n rpki quagga-bgp-um-sandbox-3 -- /bin/bash
 ```